jefarth/README-Generator/README.md

   ## Description
 This is a command-line application that generates a professional README.md from user input, using the npm Inquirer package.
 The user purpose driven application will allow a user to quickly and easily generate a new README.md for any project using the same framework.

+This README.md was created from the use of the application itself.

 ## Table of Contents

 * [Installation](#installation)